AudioKit/AudioKit/doc/CodeReviewNotes.md

 ===================

 ### OCSFunctionTable
-* Use an NSArray instead of a string for the parameters.
-* Some tables may not be interesting in csound any more, like gen02, better as arrays, converted to table during (addOpcode:)
 * Could we pull off calling these "functions" and losing the table?
 It just seems a bit pedantic to explicitly state how the function is being stored.
 I realize there are size and opcode issues, so it's something to discuss.

-### OCSGrain
-* Question for Adam: Is GrainPitch really a frequency?
-If so, _that_ is confusing.

-### OCSOscillator
-* Good place to address the problem of multirate outputs from the "Overall Notes" above.

 ### OCSParamArray
 * Does this type even need to exist?
 Seems like at most it should be a category of NSArray.